Ostoic/distant/README.md

 # distant
-An experimental C++14 header-only library that aims to provide remote memory and process tools for the Windows operating system, with STL compliance and type safety in mind.
+An experimental C++14 header-only library that aims to provide remote memory and process tools for the Windows operating system, with standard compliance and type safety in mind.

 # Process Access Type Safety